just1nn1t/Imber/README.md

 # Imber
 Imber is a scanner written in bash.
-Its main purpose is to find predefined information (such as usr/pwd).
+Its main purpose is to find predefined information (such as pwd).
 It does this by going through all the files, or if it finds a directory it opens it, goes through its elements, then exits and continues searching in the given directory.

 ## Installation